-Retail Planning Guidelines

-That future provision of retail development within the city will have regard to The Retail Planning Guidelines for Planning Authorities DECLG 2012.
+It is the Policy of Dublin City Council: CCUV1 Retail Planning Guidelines That future provision of retail development within the city will have regard to The Retail Planning Guidelines for Planning Authorities DECLG 2012.
 Dublin City Council will also have regard to these guidelines when preparing plans and in the assessment of retail-related planning applications.

-Retail Hierarchy

-To implement the retail hierarchy contained in the 'Retail Strategy' of this Development Plan and to support retail development at all settlement levels in the city.
-Retail CCUV2 development within the hierarchy of centres will be of a scale, type, and nature that reflects and enhances the role and function of the centre within which it is proposed as per the Retail Strategy, Appendix 2.
+CCUV2 Retail Hierarchy To implement the retail hierarchy contained in the 'Retail Strategy' of this Development Plan and to support retail development at all settlement levels in the city.
+Retail development within the hierarchy of centres will be of a scale, type, and nature that reflects and enhances the role and function of the centre within which it is proposed as per the Retail Strategy, Appendix 2.
+CCUV3 Sequential Approach To promote city centre and urban village vitality through the sequential approach to retail development, enable good quality development in appropriate locations, facilitate modal shift and to deliver quality design outcomes.
+CCUV4 The Role of Retail To promote and support the major contribution of retail and retail services to the vitality and success of the city, as a significant source of employment, a focus of tourism, as an important recreational activity and as a link with other cultural, recreational and community activities.
+CCUV5 Retail Design Brief To require that proposed retail developments for large-scale or sensitive sites are accompanied by a retail design brief guided by the key principles contained in the 'Retail Design Manual - DECLG, 2012'.

-Sequential Approach

-To promote city centre and urban village vitality through the CCUV3 sequential approach to retail development, enable good quality development in appropriate locations, facilitate modal shift and to deliver quality design outcomes.

-The Role of Retail

-To promote and support the major contribution of retail and retail services to the vitality and success of the city, as a significant source of employment, a focus of tourism, as an important recreational activity and as a link with other cultural, recreational and community activities.

-Retail Design Brief

-To require that proposed retail developments for large-scale or CCUV5 sensitive sites are accompanied by a retail design brief guided by the key principles contained in the 'Retail Design Manual -DECLG.
-2012'.

-Large Scale Retail / Mixed Use Developments

-To ensure that large scale retail / mixed use development proposals match the capacity of existing and planned public CCUV6 transport; provide good quality street environments to provide safer and more attractive settings for people to shop / do business; and incorporate cycle and pedestrian friendly designs in line with the Retail Design Manual 2012.

-Variety in Shopping Offer

-Development proposals for major new retail and CCUV7 complementary developments will be expected to provide a range of unit sizes to encourage variety in the shopping offer and support small business growth.

-Competition and Innovation

-To promote and facilitate competition and innovation in the retail sector to the benefit of the consumer, as an integral part of the proper planning and sustainable development of the city.
+It is the Policy of Dublin City Council: CCUV6 Large Scale Retail / Mixed Use Developments To ensure that large scale retail / mixed use development proposals match the capacity of existing and planned public transport; provide good quality street environments to provide safer and more attractive settings for people to shop / do business; and incorporate cycle and pedestrian friendly designs in line with the Retail Design Manual 2012.
+CCUV7 Variety in Shopping Offer Development proposals for major new retail and complementary developments will be expected to provide a range of unit sizes to encourage variety in the shopping offer and support small business growth.
+CCUV8 Competition and Innovation To promote and facilitate competition and innovation in the retail sector to the benefit of the consumer, as an integral part of the proper planning and sustainable development of the city.
+CCUV9 Independent Retailing To support the independent retailing sector by continuing to provide financial support, skills training and education through the Local Enterprise Office and other means.
+CCUV10 Specialist Shops To acknowledge the unique attraction/distinctiveness of specialist shops / independent / indigenous retail in the city centre and inner city which contribute to the character and attractiveness of the city centre.
+CCUV11 Omni-Channel Retail To promote and support 'Click and Collect' services which can reduce e- commerce deliveries and bring footfall to the city centre.
+CCUV12 Shopfront Design To require a high quality of design and finish for new and replacement shopfront signage and advertising.

-Independent Retailing

-To support the independent retailing sector by continuing to provide financial support, skills training and education through the Local Enterprise Office and other means.

-Specialist Shops

-To acknowledge the unique attraction/distinctiveness of CCUV10 specialist shops / independent / indigenous retail in the city centre and inner city which contribute to the character and attractiveness of the city centre.

-Omni-Channel Retail

-CCUVII To promote and support 'Click and Collect' services which can reduce e-commerce deliveries and bring footfall to the city centre.

-Shopfront Design

-To require a high quality of design and finish for new and replacement shopfront, signage and advertising.
 Dublin City Council will actively promote the principles of good shopfront design as set out in Dublin City Council's Shopfront Design Guidelines and Chapter 15.